-- Furthermore, the mighty Gibraltar Rock held roles of importance even in ancient times.
-This held true for several reasons.
-Firstly, ancient Phoenician and Greek sailors named it one of the Pillars of Hercules, and believed it to mark the end of the known world.
+- Firstly, ancient Phoenician and Greek sailors named it one of the Pillars of Hercules, and believed it to mark the end of the known world.
 Secondly, the Romans later knew of the astonishingly impressive natural site, and called it Mons Calpe.

 Gibraltar Rock Physical Description

-The quite remarkable formation known to many as the Gibraltar Rock represents a fascinating study in geology, for those of a scientific mindset.
-Further, in purely technical terms, the incredible site qualifies as what geologists call a monolithic promontory.
+In purely technical terms, the incredible site qualifies as what geologists of today presently call a monolithic promontory.
 That’s because this awesome location constitutes a raised mass of land that projects into a lowland or a body of water.

 Gibraltar Rock Location, Formation, and Nature Reserve

-The massively impressive Gibraltar Rock sits in a unique position.
+The massively impressive Gibraltar Rock easily sits in a unique position.
 This statement holds true for several reasons.
-Firstly, the magnificent structure formed in what now constitutes the British Territory of Gibraltar, situated on the Iberian Peninsula.
-Secondly, as part of the United Kingdom, this marvel lies on the southwestern tip of Europe.
-Thirdly, it forms part of the border with Spain.
+The magnificent structure formed in what now constitutes the British Territory of Gibraltar, situated on the Iberian Peninsula.

 As part of the United Kingdom, this marvel of geological processes additionally lies on the southwestern tip of Europe.
 It even forms part of the border with the country of Spain.
 It also forms a large peninsula that projects out into the Strait of Gibraltar.

 Mostly composed of limestone, parts of the monolith dissolved over time due to the actions of the water.
 This natural process also often forms caves.
 In the case of this site, more than 100 caves exist.
 St. Michael’s Cave remains the best known of these.